RafaRincon/NY-bike-usage-analysis/README.md

 * plan_duration: Number of days the user will have the pass.
 0 means a single trip (Walk-up plan)
 * trip_route_category: "Round trip" refers to trips that start and end at the same station
 * passholder_type: The name of the passholder plan

+Data is available in https://www.kaggle.com/competitions/ds-programming-test/data

 For the analytical problem, the goal is to determine if it is possible to infer whether the pass type is a "Monthly Pass" considering the other travel variables.

  <b>Note</b>: This challenge is part of a Kaggle competition.